Bobby Bonilla: New York Mets (second stint)

 In November 1998, the Mets reacquired Bonilla from the Dodgers in exchange for Mel Rojas.
 Again, his level of play did not measure up to expectations and he had numerous clashes with manager Bobby Valentine over lack of playing time.
-His tenure in New York culminated in an incident during the sixth game of the 1999 NLCS during which the Mets were eliminated by the Braves in 11 innings while Bonilla sat in the clubhouse playing cards with teammate Rickey Henderson after the latter asked him to relax him when he was taken out of the game.
+His tenure in New York culminated in an incident during the sixth game of the 1999 NLCS during which the Mets were eliminated by the Braves in 11 innings while Bonilla sat in the clubhouse playing cards with teammate Rickey Henderson after the latter asked him to help him relax after he was taken out of the game.

 After his subpar 1999 season, the Mets released Bonilla, but still owed him $5.9 million.
 Bonilla and his agent offered the Mets a deal: Bonilla would defer payment for a decade, and the Mets would pay him an annual paycheck of just over $1.19 million on July 1, starting in 2011 and ending in 2035, adding up to a total payout of $29.8 million.
 Some fans refer to these payments on July 1 as "Bobby Bonilla Day".
 Mets owner Fred Wilpon accepted the deal mostly because he was heavily invested with Ponzi scheme operator Bernie Madoff, and the 10 percent returns he thought he was getting on his investments with Madoff outweighed the eight percent interest the Mets would be paying on Bonilla's initial $5.9 million.
 As a result, the payout was a subject of inquiry during the Madoff investment scandal investigation when it came to light in 2008.

-Bonilla also has a second deferred-contract plan with the Mets and Baltimore Orioles that was initiated in 2004 and pays him $500,000 a year for 25 years.
+Bonilla also has a deferred-contract plan with the Baltimore Orioles for which he is paid $500,000 a year for 25 years and which began in 2004.